 1. Preparing the Pretzel Crust

-Begin by preheating your oven to 350°F (175°C).
-In a mixing bowl, combine the crushed pretzels, melted butter, and granulated sugar until well mixed.
-Press this mixture into the bottom of a 9×13-inch baking dish to form an even crust.
-Bake for about 10 minutes, or until golden brown.
-Remove from the oven and let it cool.
+Preheat oven to 350°F. In a bowl mix crushed pretzels, melted butter, and sugar until its all coated.
+Press that into a 9x13 dish to form a crust.
+Bake about 10 minutes or until it looks lightly brown.
+Let it cool.

 2. Making the Cream Cheese Layer